semantic-systems/coypu-temporal-extraction-service-machamp/README.md

 # Relation Extraction dataset

-Eventhough the dataset was not explicitly used in the thesis, scripts to converting the TempEval-3 relation extraction dataset to the UIE format were created and tested prototypically.
+Even though the dataset was not explicitly used in the thesis, scripts to convert the TempEval-3 relation extraction dataset to the UIE format were created and tested prototypically.
 The converted dataset and the conversion scripts are available in the [temporal-data](temporal-data) folder.
 This dataset may be used for future work.